Ray Sadecki: Career stats

+Sadecki was the only pitcher to surrender more than one home run to Bob Uecker, who hit just 14 over his six-year career before becoming a Ford C. Frick Award-winning broadcaster.

 Personal life

 When Catholic Charities of Kansas City and the Baseball Tomorrow Fund renovated a baseball field in 2002, it was dedicated and renamed Ray Sadecki Field in honor of the neighborhood native.
 It stands at 9th and Homer Streets in Kansas City, Kansas.

 On June 11, 2007, Sadecki was inducted into The National Polish-American Sports Hall of Fame.

 Sadecki died from complications of blood cancer on November 17, 2014.